-It can take a few weeks to get money after reaching a settlement in your Pittsburgh personal injury case.
-By most estimates, up to six weeks may pass before the settlement is finalized, and money is in your hands.
+It can take weeks to get money after reaching a settlement in your Pittsburgh personal injury case.
+By most estimates, over a month may pass before the settlement is finalized, and money is in your hands.
 There are a few steps left to complete in the settlement process, even after you reach an agreement.
 Only after these steps are complete will the insurance company send the check to us, and we will get you paid as soon as possible.

 Understanding the Settlement and Payment Process

-Even after we agree to a fair settlement offer with the insurance company, there are additional steps in the process that must occur before you receive your money.
-We will need to review and approve the proposed release, and make appropriate changes before you can sign the release.
+Once we reach a verbal agreement for a fair settlement of your case, there are additional steps in the process that must occur before you receive your money.
+We will need to review and approve the proposed release and make appropriate changes before you can sign the release.
 A release generally states:

 - We accept the settlement offer in the agreed-on amount; and